Water and electricity don’t mix, simple as that.

 What can you do to keep yourself safe in the meantime?

-Our emergency electricians in Melbourne deal with these sorts of issues on a daily basis – here are just some of the things you can do to keep yourself (and your family) safe when this happens.
+Our 24 hour emergency electricians in Melbourne deal with these sorts of residential and commercial electrical issues on a daily basis – here are just some of the things you can do to keep yourself (and your family) safe when this happens.

 Causes of wet electrical outlets

 In our experience, there are a couple of causes that are especially common.

 Say your house floods – while it’s rare, sometimes water makes it into ground-level outlets as a result (which is why you rarely see floor-level sockets in bathrooms and kitchens).

 Another common cause is burst pipes.
 Many pipes run through the crawl space in your walls – when they burst, the water can affect outlets in that wall.